GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/standalone/README.md

 ### Cloud SDK configurations

-Acquire your user credentials to use for **Application Default Credentials**:
+The standalone example uses a python script to generate the [wrapped_key](../../helpers/wrapped-key/README.md) that will be used in the DLP template to encrypt and decrypt the information.
+This script will run using the [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default).

+So it is important to guarantee that the **Application Default Credentials** are correct, to acquire yours:

 ```sh
 gcloud auth application-default login
 ```

-Unset the project in the core section to avoid errors in the deploy with deleted or unavailable projects, and billings on inappropriate projects:
+To avoid errors in the deployment, you must also guarantee that the `gcloud command` is not using a project that has been deleted or is unavailable.
+We recommend to unset the project:

 ```sh
 gcloud config unset project